RockhurstHS/STEAM-Blog/_posts/2017-02-12-Building-Engineers-from-the-ground-up.md

 ---
 layout: post
 author: paulwinkeler
-title: JE Dunn: Building Engineers from the Ground Up
+title: Building Engineers from the Ground Up
 excerpt: "Rockhurst is as much an institution to build bonds as it is to educate."
 ---